corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/operating-tutorials/onboarding/dynamic-onboarding.md

    {{% /tab %}}
    {{< /tabs >}}

+   These values vary depending on where you have deployed your cluster(s) and how you have forwarded the ports.
+For example, if `corda-p2p-gateway-worker` is the name of the P2P gateway Kubernetes service and `corda-cluster-a` is the namespace that the Corda cluster is deployed within, set `$P2P_GATEWAY_HOST` to `corda-p2p-gateway-worker.corda-cluster-a`.

 2. Set the [REST API](../../../operating/operating-tutorials/rest-api.html) URL.
 This may vary depending on where you have deployed your cluster(s) and how you have forwarded the ports.
    {{< tabs >}}
    {{% tab name="Bash"%}}